LONDON SCHOOL OF MEDIA AND MANAGEMENT GOVERNANCE & STRUCTURE

 The Board of Directors is responsible for setting the strategic direction of LSMM, and for the finance, property, investments and general business of LSMM.
 The Board of Directors approves major developments and receives regular reports from Executive Committee on the day-to-day operations of its business.

-The principal, academic and administrative officer of LSMM is LSMM Principal, who has general responsibility to the Board of Directors for maintaining and promoting the efficiency and good order of LSMM.
-The Principal chairs the Executive Committee that supervises all matters relating to the finance, accounts and financial regulations of LSMM, the investment of its funds, the receipt of its income and the expenditure thereof, and the management of its borrowings through the finance office.
+The principal, academic and administrative officer of LSMM is LSMM Dean/CEO, who has general responsibility to the Board of Directors for maintaining and promoting the efficiency and good order of LSMM.
+The Dean/CEO chairs the Executive Committee that supervises all matters relating to the finance, accounts and financial regulations of LSMM, the investment of its funds, the receipt of its income and the expenditure thereof, and the management of its borrowings through the finance office.

 7.3 Board of Directors Responsibilities are as follows: